alisiahkoohi/fvae/README.md

 ## Installation

 Run the commands below to install the required packages.
+Make sure to adapt the `pytorch-cuda` version to your CUDA version in `environment.yml`.

 ```bash
 git clone https://github.com/alisiahkoohi/facvae